Assessing imbalance in signed brain networks: Introduction

 \subsection{From multivariate time series to\\validated graphs}

 The most recent approaches emphasise the importance of probabilistic (null, as well as generative) models to benchmark network features and disentangle fundamental, structural properties from statistical artifacts~\cite{VAROQUAUX2013,vasanull2022}.
-These models play a crucial role in understanding whether empirical features (e.g. a modular structure, a small-world architecture, a rich-club organisation) are indicators of a genuine degree of self-organisation or simple by-products of lower-order constraints\footnote{More explicitly, the practice of employing graph-theoretical estimations for inter-subject analyses without comparing them with a proper benchmark gives \emph{`[\dots] a fairly unspecific characterisation of the brain, being fragile to noise [\dots] Another caveat is that [\dots] correlation matrices display small-world properties [\dots] by construction [\dots] This observation highlights the need for well-defined null hypotheses [\dots] but also for controlled recovery of brain functional connectivity going beyond empirical correlation matrices [\dots]}'~\cite{VAROQUAUX2013}.}.
+These models play a crucial role in understanding whether empirical features (e.g. a modular structure, a small-world architecture, a rich-club organisation) are indicators of a genuine degree of self-organisation or simple by-products of lower-order constraints\footnote{More explicitly, the practice of employing graph-theoretical estimations for inter-subject analyses without comparing them with a proper benchmark gives \emph{`[\dots] a fairly unspecific characterisation of the brain, being fragile to noise [\dots] Another caveat is that [\dots] correlation matrices display small-world properties [\dots] by construction [\dots] This observation highlights the need for well-defined null hypotheses [\dots] but also for controlled recovery of brain functional connectivity going beyond empirical correlation matrices [\dots]'}~\cite{VAROQUAUX2013}.}.

-In the present contribution, we focus on the issue of representing sequential data as relational data, by approaching the question \emph{how can a set of time series be represented as a traditional graph?} from the perspective of traditional hypothesis testing.
-After comparing the statistical properties of the former against those expected under a suitable benchmark, our suggestion is that of projecting the set of time series onto a signed graph, by linking any two series with a positive (negative) edge in case they share a statistically significant number of concordant (discordant) values.
-More formally, we adopt an information-theoretic approach that is rooted into the constrained maximisation of Shannon entropy, a procedure inducing an ensemble of multivariate time series that preserves some of their empirical properties on average while randomising everything else~\cite{Park2004,Garlaschelli2008,Squartini2011}.
+In the present contribution, we focus on the issue of representing sequential data as relational data, approaching the question \emph{how can a set of time series be represented as a traditional graph?} from the perspective of traditional hypothesis testing.
+After comparing the statistical properties of the former against those expected under a suitable benchmark, our suggestion is to project the set of time series onto a signed graph by linking any two series with a positive (negative) edge in case they share a statistically significant number of concordant (discordant) values.
+More formally, we adopt an information-theoretic approach that is rooted in the constrained maximisation of Shannon entropy, a procedure inducing an ensemble of multivariate time series that preserves some of their empirical properties on average while randomising everything else~\cite{Park2004,Garlaschelli2008,Squartini2011}.